Project Gothenburg — Volvo 240 Digital Dash | Acid Alchamy

 The app hub — parked only

-Calm view — a single huge speed numeral on pure black
+Calm view — a single huge speed numeral over an ambient light pool on pure black

 The road ahead